 Of course, the geisha and samurai districts are lovely to walk about in, but they are often crowded by tourists.
-But for a taste of Kanazawa sans the circus, check out these streets and hidden ways:
+But for a taste of Kanazawa sans the circus, check out these secret spots and hidden paths:

 Satomi-cho, a Quiet Samurai District